apoorvdixit88/proctor/README.md

 # Proctoring Extension

-#Readme is in progress, more elaborated readme will be added by 7pm today

 # Overview!

 A Chrome extension that operates on assessment websites, activating when a user opens a test page.
 It opens a form for the user to enter their name, email, and test invitation code, and upon clicking the "Start Test" button, the user's information is sent to the backend server for storage.
 The extension performs a camera and audio check, and initiates image proctoring, sending images to the server every three minutes (configurable).
 All image and user activity data are stored on the backend server.

-An admin panel is provided to view user details (Along with images at particular timestamp).
+An admin panel is provided to view user details (Along with timestamp of user).

 </p>